hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 ### Key Findings

-High-priced items generated 5.6M in revenue from 36,790 purchases (avg 152.89), while mid-priced items produced 3.9M from 77,772 purchases (avg 50.32).
-Low-priced items, despite 67,258 purchases, contributed only 1.3M in revenue.
-Mid-priced items account for 2x more purchases than high-priced items, yet high-priced items generate 1.4x more revenue — fewer transactions, significantly higher value.
+* High-priced items generated 5.6M in revenue from 36,790 purchases (avg 152.89).
+* Mid-priced items generated 3.9M from 77,772 purchases (avg 50.32).
+* Low-priced items generated 1.3M from 67,258 purchases (avg 19.19).

 ### Insight
 The pricing structure reinforces a clear pattern: fewer high-priced transactions generate significantly more revenue than a larger number of low-priced purchases.

-While lower-priced items contribute to higher purchase volume, revenue is disproportionately driven by higher-priced products.
+While low-priced items contribute to higher purchase volume, revenue is disproportionately driven by high-priced products.
 This indicates that revenue is more sensitive to price than to transaction volume, highlighting the importance of focusing on high-value purchases rather than simply increasing the number of transactions.

 ## Key Takeaway

-Across all analyses, one consistent principle emerges:

-* Revenue is driven by price and purchase frequency — not volume alone.
+Across all analyses, one consistent principle emerges, which is, revenue is driven by price and purchase frequency — not volume alone.

 This is supported by three consistent patterns across the data: returning users purchase 1.51x more frequently than new users, Outerwear with 9K purchases generates 3x more revenue than Intimates with 13K purchases, and high-priced items produce significantly higher revenue despite fewer transactions.